apickli/apickli/README.md

 	value of scenario variable (.*) should be (.*)
 ```

-The simplest way to adopt these expressions is to copy https://github.com/apickli/apickli/blob/master/features/step_definitions/httpbin.js into your own project folder and change its name to something like apickli.js.
+The simplest way to adopt these expressions is to copy https://github.com/apickli/apickli/blob/master/features/step_definitions/httpbin.js into your own project folder (step_definitions folder) and change the file name to something like apickli.js.

 ## Contributing